Losing more hair than usual in lockdown? A doctor explains why that might be

 2) Hair care

 The causes of hair loss begin much deeper down than any hair care product can reach – it starts in the very roots and follicles.
 However, using the wrong shampoo and conditioner for your hair type can cause your hair to look thinner, even if it is not.
+If you need to, find a hair growth shampoo and conditioner.

 During Lockdown many people may have let their usual hair routine lapse.
 They might also have pulled it into a ponytail or bun more often, which can also cause tension on the scalp and follicles.